athni/Cleaning-Data/README.md

 # GettingAndCleaningWeek4

+##Steps are as follows:
-#Read the values in the activity_labels and features and store into 2 datasets:actLabels and features
+###Read the values in the activity_labels and features and store into 2 datasets:actLabels and features

-#The above tables have 2 columns, 2nd one is changed to have characters
+###The above tables have 2 columns, 2nd one is changed to have characters

-#Extracting only the mean and standard deviation for each measurement
+###Extracting only the mean and standard deviation for each measurement

-#Load the train and test datasets
+###Load the train and test datasets

-#Merge datasets and set column names
+###Merge datasets and set column names

-#change activites and subjects to factors
+###change activites and subjects to factors

-#Write the table into a txt file
+###Write the table into a txt file